apioo/fusio-apps-backend/help/action.md

 ### Async

-It is possible to execute an action in async mode which means that the action directly returns a 202 accepted response and request gets executed later on at the background.
+It is possible to execute an action in async mode which means that the action directly returns a 202 accepted response and the request gets executed later on at the background.
 To enable the async feature you need to setup a cronjob, please take a look at the cronjob section for installation instructions.

 ### Development